-3.4 Client Limit Orders
+3.3.
+Client Limit Orders

-This section is only applicable to client limit orders in shares, including Global Depositary Receipts ("GDRs"), American Depository Receipts ("ADRs") and Preferred Shares admitted to trading on a regulated market or MTF, as governed by the FCA's pre-trade publication requirements.
+This section is only applicable to client limit orders in shares, including Global Depositary Receipts ("GDRs"), American Depository Receipts ("ADRs") and Preferred Shares admitted to trading on a regulated market or MTF.
 The purpose of this requirement is to ensure that order execution occurs in a timely manner in the market.